AI Trail Analysis

 - Parking lots (at both ends)

-Designated parking is available at both County Route 517 and County Route 565 trailheads.
-While there are no facilities directly on the boardwalk, visitors can find restrooms, dining options, and supplies in the nearby towns of Sussex or Vernon.
+Dedicated parking lots are available at both the County Route 517 and County Route 565 trailheads.
+While there are no facilities directly on the boardwalk, the nearby towns of Vernon, NJ, and Warwick, NY, offer a range of amenities including restaurants, restrooms, and convenience stores for supplies.